MarcelPiNacy/MPMalloc-Obsolete/README.md

 ## Platform Support

-MPMM has been tested in Windows 10.
+MPMM has been tested on Windows 10.
 It *might* work on Linux.

 ## Overview